cs1302uga/cs1302-minesweeper-alpha/README.md

 Note that the first line is blank.

-If a command entered by the player is incorrect or not recognized, then the following message should be displayed to the player **and one round should be consumed**:
+If a command entered by the player is incorrect or not recognized, then the following message should be displayed to the player **and a round should NOT be consumed**:

 ```